Quantum++: A modern C++ quantum computing library: Simple examples

-In line~11 of Listing~\ref{lst7} we define a random density matrix on four qubits (dimension 16).
-In line~14, we compute the mutual information between the first and the 5-th subsystem.
-Line~14 throws an \verb!Exception! of type \verb!Exception::Type::SUBSYS_MISMATCH_DIMS!, as there are only four systems.
-We next catch the exception in line~18 via the \verb!std::exception! base class.
-We could have also used directly the class \verb!Exception!, however using the base class allows the catching of other exceptions, not just of the type \verb!Exception!.
-Finally, in line~20 we display the corresponding exception message.
+In line~10 of Listing~\ref{lst7} we define a random density matrix on four qubits (dimension 16).
+In line~13, we compute the mutual information between the first and the 5-th subsystem (which does not exist).
+Line~13 throws an exception of type \verb!qpp::exception::SubsysMismatchDim! exception, as there are only four systems.
+We next catch the exception in line~16 via the \verb!std::exception! standard exception base class.
+We could have also used the Quantum++ exception base class \verb!qpp::exception::Exception!, however using the \verb!std::exception! allows the catching of other exceptions, not just of the type \verb!Exception!.
+Finally, in line~17 we display the corresponding exception message.